-Linux swap usage isn't cleared frequently, because clearing the swap usage requires extra overhead to reallocate swap when it's needed and when reloading pages.
-As a result, if swap space is used on your RDS DB instance, even if swap space was used only one time, the SwapUsage metrics don't return to zero.
-Swap memory can also be used if you use HugePages that are supported by Amazon RDS Oracle and HugePages on Amazon RDS for PostgreSQL.
+Linux swap usage isn't cleared frequently because clearing the swap usage requires extra overhead to reallocate swap when it's needed and when reloading pages.
+As a result, if swap space is used on your RDS DB instance, even a single time, the SwapUsage metrics don't return to zero.
+Swap memory can also be used if you use HugePages that are supported by Amazon RDS for Oracle and HugePages on Amazon RDS for PostgreSQL.
 HugePages are larger than the Linux default size of two megabytes.

 To understand swap usage behavior for your RDS DB instance, first check the DB performance metrics based on the application workload.
 Check both the FreeableMemory and the SwapUsage Amazon CloudWatch metrics to understand the overall memory usage pattern of your RDS DB instance.
 Check these metrics for a decrease in the FreeableMemory metric that occurs at the same time as an increase in the SwapUsage metric.
 This can indicate that there is pressure on the memory of the RDS DB instance.
 For more information, see How can I troubleshoot low freeable memory in an Amazon RDS for MySQL database?
-If there is enough freeable memory available, swap usage shouldn't affect the RDS DB instance's performance.
+If there is enough freeable memory available, then swap usage shouldn't affect the RDS DB instance's performance.
 If your freeable memory remains consistently low, you can change your RDS DB instance size to a larger instance size that has more memory.

 To monitor swap memory, turn on Enhanced Monitoring to review metrics in intervals with a granularity of as little as one second.
 Enhanced Monitoring collects statistics at the host level, and CloudWatch collects data from the hypervisor level every 60 seconds.
-You can use Enhanced Monitoring to identify increases or decreases that occur for only one second and to see the CPU and memory that are used by individual processes.
+Use Enhanced Monitoring to identify increases or decreases that occur for only one second and to see the CPU and memory that are used by individual processes.
 For more information, see Viewing OS metrics using CloudWatch logs.